DSR: The Details

 DSR services available from ENGIE

 DSR balancing services fall into two broad categories – those that seek to control frequency on the network (response services), and those that seek to control supply and demand (reserve services).
 A number of services are available under each category, offering opportunities to participate for businesses with different response capabilities and levels of flexibility.

 To maintain system frequency within 1% of 50 Hz, National Grid offers frequency response services that enable it to maintain second-by-second control over electricity demand and generation.
 The response from participants in these services needs to be instantaneous to enable National Grid to overcome sudden frequency fluctuations and to withstand unexpected faults.
 Response services include:

 • Firm Frequency Response (FFR)

-A monthly tendered service that requires participants to respond by providing a minimum of 1MW to the grid within 30 seconds.
-It typically involves switching on generation assets rather than reducing demand.
+A tendered service that requires participants to respond by providing a minimum of 1MW to the grid within seconds.
+The service is split into two types of programmes, Dynamic FFR (which requires participants to continuously vary generation or demand in response to frequency changes) and Static FFR (which requires participants to respond to a pre-set frequency trigger).
+It typically involves both switching on generation assets and reducing demand.

 • Enhanced Frequency Response (EFR)